 Beyond pregnancy-related outcomes, the researchers found a consistent peak in diagnoses of several sexually transmitted infections during the first quarter of each year, including increases in chlamydia, herpes, trichomoniasis, and syphilis.
 Sexual health clinics typically reported offering the most HIV tests in the first quarter as well.
 Again, these findings suggest that we have more people taking fewer precautions in December.

 Why might there be a peak in unsafe sex right around the winter holidays?
 Perhaps because people are in the business of merry-making in the week between Christmas and New Year’s.
 This week is perhaps the most hedonic and indulgent time of the entire year.
 There are holiday office parties, graduation celebrations, reunions of all sorts, and numerous other festivities that give people an excuse to get together and drink with current partners, former lovers, and new acquaintances...all while standing under some mistletoe.
-We know that there is at least some link between high levels of alcohol consumption and risky sexual behavior ,2 so that could certainly be one explanation for these findings.
-It could also be the case that this week just offers more opportunities for sexual activity than people are prepared for.
+We know that there is at least some link between high levels of alcohol consumption and risky sexual behavior , so that could certainly be one explanation for these findings.
+It could also be the case that this week just offers more opportunities for sexual activity than people are prepared for or had planned on.

-So if you’re planning to get lucky this holiday season, then please do yourself and your partner a favor and give the gift of safe sex.
-It's the one gift that everyone can appreciate and no one will consider returning.
+So if you think you might get lucky this holiday season, please do yourself and your partner a favor and give the gift of safe sex.
+It's one gift that everyone can appreciate and no one will consider returning.

 Want to learn more about Sex and Psychology?
 Click here for previous articles or follow the blog on Facebook (facebook.com/psychologyofsex), Twitter (@JustinLehmiller), or Reddit (reddit.com/r/psychologyofsex) to receive updates.